makai281/nmtpy/README.md

 cnmem = 0.95
 ```

-If you have a recent Theano, you may want to try the new GPU backend after
+You may also want to try the new GPU backend after
 installing [libgpuarray](https://github.com/Theano/libgpuarray).
 In order to do so,
 pass `GPUARRAY=1` into the environment when running `nmt-train`:

 ```
 $ GPUARRAY=1 nmt-train -c <conf file> ...
 ```

-Note that we could not obtain accurate results using Maxwell GPUs with this backend
-so use it at your own risk.

 ### Checking BLAS configuration